EasyUni logo

 1. What is a pre-university programme in Malaysia?

 A pre-university programme in Malaysia is a course you take after SPM to prepare for a degree.
 It helps build your knowledge and skills in your chosen field.
-Options include STPM, Foundation, Asasi, A-Levels, and more.
+Top options include Foundation, A-Levels, AUSMAT/SACE and more.
 Most pre-university programmes take about 1 to 2 years to complete.

 2. What is Asasi and who is it for?